 - Chinese Cabbage

-The Latin name for this plant is Brassica rapa chinensis, so it can fall into the cabbage or mustard family.
+The Latin name for this plant is Brassica rapa chinensis so it can fall into the cabbage or mustard family.

 In the garden, its growth habit is more similar to lettuce than what we think of as cabbage.
-Hence its loose, non-heading, and spoon adjectives.
+Hence it’s loose, non-heading, and spoon adjectives.

 Tokyo Bekana is Out of this World